 Women who are pregnant or not using effective birth control should not take AUBAGIO because it’s possible that AUBAGIO may harm your unborn baby.

 If you become pregnant while taking AUBAGIO, tell your healthcare provider right away.
 A process called accelerated elimination helps remove AUBAGIO from your blood if needed.
-It is recommended that you continue using birth control until the level of AUBAGIO is lower than 0.02 mg/L in your blood.
+It is recommended that you continue using birth control until the level of AUBAGIO is lower in your blood than 0.02 mg/L.